Frequently asked questions

-The Registering Property indicator considers a limited liability company (or its legal equivalent).
+The registering property indicators consider a limited liability company (or its legal equivalent).
 If there is more than one type of limited liability company in the economy, the limited liability form most popular among domestic firms is chosen.
 The limited liability company is located in the periurban area of the economy’s largest business city and is 100% domestically and privately owned.
 Additionally, the company performs general commercial activities.

 The assumed property has a value of 50 times income per capita and is fully owned by the seller.
 The property had no mortgages or attachment, has been under the same ownership for the past 10 years, is registered in the land registry or cadastre, or both, and is free of title disputes.

 The parcel is located in the periurban commercial zone, and no rezoning is required.
 Furthermore, the property consists of a land and a building.
 The land area is 557.4 square meters (6,000 square feet).
-A 2-story warehouse of 929 square meters (10,000 square feet) is located on the land.
+A two-story warehouse of 929 square meters (10,000 square feet) is located on the land.
 The warehouse is 10 years old, is in good condition and complies with all safety standards, building codes and other legal requirements.
 The property of land and building will be transferred in its entirety.

 How do the registering property indicators count procedures?